Coronavirus updates: Borders remain open as Italian cases rise 45% | DW | 25.02.2020

 told reporters after the meeting in Rome, quoting a joint statement.

-17:24 Three further deaths in northern Italy due to the coronavirus have occurred, an official has said.
+17:24 Three further deaths in northern Italy due to the coronavirus have occurred, an official has said, taking the death toll to ten on the peninsular.

 17:19 A hotel in Innsbruck, Austria, 30 minutes from the Italian border, is under lockdown due to coronavirus fears, Austrian media has reported.
 An Italian receptionist working there contracted the virus, media reports said.